MattRind/heart_disease_proj1_CJRV/README.md

   demographics (age, gender, ethnicity, and EFU composition, number of children, educational attainment, source of income, and socio-economic status), and  in our present time; and history (e.g., look at leading causes 20 years ago)

-  q1 How does the level of alchohol comsumption affect heart disease?
+  q1 Is there a correlation between alchohol comsumption and heart disease?

   q2 How does the amount of sleep affect heart health?